ShengjunZhang/ShengjunZhang.github.io/content/publication/ACC_2022/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE International Conference on Data Science and Computer Application (Under Review)*
+publication: In *2022 American Control Conference (Under Review)*
-publication_short: In *ICDSCA (Under Review)*
+publication_short: In *2022 ACC (Under Review)*

-abstract: This paper investigates the problem of sparse principal component analysis (SPCA), which is an extension of principal component analysis (PCA) for a sparser subspace of the original data.
-We propose a fully decentralized algorithm based on primal-dual technique to solve SPCA in a distributed manner.
-The proposed algorithm has the ability to handle massively large datasets stored in multiple machines.
-The proposed method is shown to converge to stationary solutions of SPCA.
-Numerical experiments are provided to demonstrate the efficacy of our distributed primal-dual approach.
+abstract: This paper investigates how to accelerate the convergence of distributed optimization algorithms on nonconvex problems with zeroth-order information available only.
+We propose a zeroth-order (ZO) distributed primal-dual stochastic coordinates algorithm equipped with "powerball" method to accelerate.
+We prove that the proposed algorithm has a convergence rate of $\mathcal{O}(\sqrt{p}/\sqrt{nT})$ for general nonconvex cost functions.
+We consider solving the generation of adversarial examples from black-box DNNs problem to compare with the existing state-of-the-art centralized and distributed ZO algorithms.
+The numerical results demonstrate the faster convergence rate of the proposed algorithm and match the theoretical analysis.

 # Summary.
 An optional shortened abstract.
 summary: